 The UTAS Communities of Practice Initiative (CoPI) was launched in 2011 to support collaborative professional learning opportunities and to enhance institutional learning and change in priority and special interest areas in learning and teaching.
 The CoPI is intended to encourage and reward excellence in learning and teaching, and to recognise the unqualified commitment of the University to the creation and maintenance of a learning and teaching culture of the highest standard.

 Both grass-roots and strategic priority communities of practice (CoP) are supported through the initiative, allowing focus areas to be determined both by policies and individual staff interests.
-Building on the work of Étiene Wenger’s (1998) work, the grass-roots CoPs require groups of learners to identify their shared area of interest (domain); their methods of interaction and collaborative learning (community); and ways of sharing their experiences and creating new knowledge (practice).
-Extending this into the strategic CoPs, the ‘hidden’ characteristics of a CoP identified by the Swiss Agency for Development and Cooperation (2009) also become apparent – there is (1) motivation; (2) mandate; and (3) informal structure – through their establishment based on strategic institutional priorities and the support of a dedicated TILT fellow to facilitate their work.
+Building on the work of Etienne Wenger (1998), the COPI requires groups of learners to identify their shared area of interest (domain); their methods of interaction and collaborative learning (community); and ways of sharing their experiences and creating new knowledge (practice).
+Extending on this work the CoPI also recognises the 'hidden' characteristics of a CoP identified by the Swiss Agency for Development and Cooperation (2009) - (1) motivation; (2) mandate; and (3) informal structure – recognising the need for both organic and organised learning communities to deliver on strategic priorities.

 There is considerable expertise in e-learning at UTAS, some of which resides in a Launceston e-learning

 community, which has proved valuable for sharing of ideas and knowledge and working together informally.
 This